Use LEMDO’s Oxygen Templates

 Click on Save as....

-In the pop-up box, navigate to the right directory in your portfolio in your local
+In the pop-up box, navigate to the right folder in your edition directory in your

-copy of the repository.
-Example: if you are creating a new critical paratext for your
+local copy of the repository.
+Example: if you are creating a new critical paratext

-edition, you will want to save it in the crit folder of your portfolio.
+for your edition, you will want to save it in the crit folder of your edition directory.

 Give the file an appropriate name following the practice outlined in